Road closures and diversions in your area

-TransportNI is not responsible for closing roads for certain types of events, including social or entertainment events, for filming on a road, and for most sporting events.
+DfI Roads is not responsible for closing roads for certain types of events, including social or entertainment events, for filming on a road, and for most sporting events.

-For routine closures, it is the responsibility of the applicant to make sure that those who will be most affected by the closure are consulted at an early stage and appropriate access arrangements put in place.
+For routine closures, it is the responsibility of the applicant to make sure that those who will be most affected by the closure are consulted at an early stage and proper access arrangements put in place.

-Initial consultation will typically involve the use of letter-drops to properties directly facing the road in question (frontagers), meetings/ discussions with the emergency services.
+Initial consultation will typically involve the use of letter-drops to properties directly facing the road in question (frontagers), and meetings/ discussions with the emergency services.

-TransportNI can offer advice on the level of consultation and extent of diversionary signage needed for individual cases.
+DfI Roads can offer advice on the level of consultation and extent of diversionary signage needed for individual cases.

-- TransportNI - Northern Division
+- DfI Roads - Northern Division

-- TransportNI - Eastern Division
+- DfI Roads - Eastern Division

-- TransportNI - Southern Division
+- DfI Roads - Southern Division

-- TransportNI - Western Division
+- DfI Roads - Western Division